LONG-TERM CARE INSURANCE

 You can also learn a lot about the brokerage by calling them directly and asking pertinent questions, such as:

-• How long have you sold long-term care insurance?
+• How long have you been selling long-term care insurance?

 • Have you had any issues with the state?